eliztan/tp/docs/UserGuide.md

 * Users do not need to be pre-added.
 They can be added directly when using the borrow command.
 * Each user can borrow multiple books, but they can only borrow one book of each title.
 For example, if 'Tom' has borrowed one copy of 'The Book Thief', the user cannot borrow a second copy of 'The Book Thief', even if there is more than one copy of 'The Book Thief' available in the inventory.
-* The username cannot any contain special characters. borrowed one copy of 'The Book Thief', the user cannot borrow a second copy of 'The Book Thief', even if there is more than one copy of 'The Book Thief' available in the inventory.
+* The username cannot any contain special characters.
 * If the specified book is not available for borrowing, or if there are no available copies left in the inventory, an appropriate message will be displayed.
 * If there is more than 1 quantity of a book title available and two users want to borrow the book, the commands must be typed separately.
-The command will only take the `USER_NAME` after the first `\by`.
+The command will only take the `USER_NAME` after the first `/by`.

 Examples of usage: